SEO FAQs For Bloggers – Ace The Optimization Process

 Your blog posts likely present the solutions to the problems your target audience faces.
 Therefore, they help boost the SEO (read visibility) of your website.

-But, they won’t be discoverable themselves, unless they are among the top few results at SERPs.
+But, they won’t be discoverable themselves, especially when they are not among the top few results at SERPs.
 And they won’t make their way to the top unless they are optimized for the search engines and searcher’s intent.

 (And we just learned that the companies want you to take care of both the writing and the SEO yourself.)